dirnberg/pcap/README.md

-# How to generate a pcap with bad reputation IPs via tcprewrie
+# How to generate a pcap with bad reputation IPs inside via tcprewrite

 tested with Ubuntu 22.04 ;-)